spirita1204/Leetcode/Problems/3392-Count-Subarrays-of-Length-Three-With-a-Condition.md

 # 3392.
 Count Subarrays of Length Three With a Condition

-  Methods: Basic logic </br> Difficulty: Medium </br> </br>Given an integer array `nums`, return the number of subarrays of length 3 such that the sum of the first and third numbers equals *exactly* half of the second number.
+  Methods: Basic logic </br> Difficulty: Easy </br> </br>Given an integer array `nums`, return the number of subarrays of length 3 such that the sum of the first and third numbers equals *exactly* half of the second number.

 **Example 1:**